 Start with quality canned tomatoes.
 I prefer the boxed 28 oz.
 POMI Italian chopped tomatoes.
 The only ingredient in this product is tomatoes.
 If you can’t find this product, try to find tomatoes with as few added ingredients as possible, such as Muir Glen.

-You can prepare this sauce on the weekend if you have a busy week schedule.
-This recipe makes several meals and you can keep some of the sauce for up to a week in the refrigerator for a weeknight dinner and you can freeze the rest in several containers for a few other meals.
+You can prepare this sauce on the weekend, if you have a busy week schedule.
+This recipe makes enough sauce for several meals and you can keep some of the sauce for up to a week in the refrigerator for a weeknight dinner and you can freeze the rest in several containers for a few other meals.

 In the next post I will tell you how to prepare meatballs and sausage to add to this basic sauce.